herrschmidt/doc-to-markdown/setup/README.md

 # Setup Scripts

-This directory contains setup scripts for Unix-like systems (Linux, macOS).
+This directory contains setup scripts for Unix-like systems (Linux, macOS) and Windows Subsystem for Linux (WSL).

 ## Prerequisites